Difficult Conversations in a Family Business: Why They Don't Happen

 You built this business.
 It deserves better than being run by a conversation nobody will start.

 When I work with someone on this the first move is always the same — name the actual number.
 Not the frustration.
-Not the dynamic.
-The dollar amount or the decision that's been sitting there.
+The decision that's been sitting there.
+The role that's out of place.
+The revenue that's not moving.
 Once it has a number it stops being a family problem and starts being a business problem.
 Those are solvable.

 For more on what that costs over time read this next: Why No One is Accountable in Family Business